Top 10 Reasons Why SEOs Fail on Social Media

 These 10 reasons why SEOs fail on social media are aberrations.
 These are the mistakes people are making on the Web.

 Not only SEOs do them, I see plenty of people outside of SEO doing that.
 Just take a look at what you do online and then do not these mistakes again.

+Make sure to to double-check the actual metrics you are using.
 I’ve made some of these mistakes myself like obsessing with

 but mostly I was able to omit these as I was on the Web since 1997, meaning 7 years before starting with SEO so I knew how to act online without alienating people.

 Try to be a human being first and then a SEO on top of that.
 Do not approach people as a marketer on social media.
 This is the most important thing.